Data-Driven Safety: The Approach to Ensure a Healthy and Safe Workplace

 Contents:

-Data-driven safety is a management strategy that relies on data collection, analysis and interpretation to drive decisions about workplace safety, rather than solely on reactive measures or subjective assessments.
+Data-driven safety is a management strategy that relies on data collection, analysis and interpretation to drive decisions about workplace safety.

 1. Assess Current Safety Measures